Jack Andraka

-Jack Thomas Andraka (born January 8, 1997) is an American who, as a high school student, won the Gordon E. Moore Award at the 2012 Intel International Science and Engineering Fair with a method to possibly detect the early stages of pancreatic and other cancers.
+Jack Thomas Andraka (born January 8, 1997) is an American who achieved fame in 2012 for having won the Gordon E. Moore Award at the Intel International Science and Engineering Fair that year as a high school student, with a method to possibly detect the early stages of pancreatic and other cancers, the originality and viability of which was subsequently questioned.
 In 2018, as a junior majoring in anthropology and in electrical engineering at Stanford University, he was awarded the Truman Scholarship for his graduate studies.